 Tauber Institute Engineering Co-director Larry Seiford notes, “In the early days, many projects were manufacturing-focused and addressed problems found within the four walls of the plant.
 Today’s focus on global operations opens up possibilities for the entire supply chain.
 This coupled with an increased awareness of environmental impact has not only refocused their emphasis but increased the impact manyfold.”

 Like the University of Michigan, many Tauber team project sponsors publicly commit to measures that will reduce their environmental impact.
-Within the past decade, Tauber student teams have developed sustainability solutions for high-profile companies such as Dell, DTE Energy, PepsiCo, PG&E, Raytheon, and Verizon.
+Within the past decade, Tauber student teams have developed sustainability solutions for high-profile companies such as Dell, DTE Energy, Microsoft, PepsiCo, PG&E, Raytheon, and Verizon.

 Tauber students have continued their work to reduce environmental impact despite challenges posed by the current pandemic.
 This past summer, Stoneridge, PepsiCo, and Anheuser-Busch InBev all employed Tauber student teams to address sustainability issues in their operations - and the AB InBev team won first place at the virtual Spotlight!
 2020 Team Project Showcase and Competition held online in September.
 AB InBev team members Marcos Coppa (MBA), Murat Johnson (MBA), and Michelle Pawlow (EGL BSE-EnvE/MSE-IOE) identified technological solutions to create a more sustainable business model for AB InBev's barley growers around the world, while saving AB InBev $17.9 million and providing their growers an additional $13.3 million in revenue annually.